Itvisors/mendix-BootstrapTreeView/README.md

 The widget should be placed inside a dataview connected to the widget data entity, or a specialization of it.

 ###Properties

-####Base CSS class
-The Base CSS class can be used to adjust the styling for a specific tree view.
-Please check the widget CSS for the CSS classes that need to be duplicated.

 ####Action attribute
 The Action attribute tells the widget to perform a task: